frusal/frusal-example-npm-node/README.md

 Now, let's create persistent entity classes which is a part of our workspace schema.
 Usually, you would be doing it through frusal.com web UI, but for simplicity of this tutorial we are going to use a JavaScript to do that for us.

-*Study this script if you want to manipulate schema objects (create persistent classes and fields) from within your application code.*

 Create __`deploy-my-schema.js`__ file with the content you can download from [here](./deploy-my-schema.js) and run it:

 ```text